An alternative foundation of quantum theory: The main theorems and theoretical results.

 We have two possibilities.
 Either $\theta$ and $\eta$ are bijective functions of each other.
 Then every states connected to them can be expressed in the same basis $\{ | v_k\rangle \}$.
-Or they are different.
-Then by Theorem 6 they can be taken to construct the Hilbert space and the necessary operators.
+Or they are different in the sense defined in Section 3.
+Assume that the weak conditions of Theorem 4 hold.
+Then by this theorem they can be taken to construct the Hilbert space and the necessary operators.

 In either case we have by (\ref{x1}) and (\ref{x2}) and the spectral theorem,

 This is the operator of the theoretical variable $\lambda=a\gamma+b\xi$, or more generally $\lambda=ac(\gamma)+bd(\xi)$ for some bijective mappings $c$ and $d$, and every state $|w\rangle$ associated with $\lambda=w$ can be expressed as